Yagavi1994/Cradle/README.md

 - [Font Awesome](https://fontawesome.com/) - was used for the iconography on the website
 - Google Dev Tools - was used to troubleshoot and test features, solve issues with responsiveness and styling
 - [ChatGPT](https://chatgpt.com/) - was used to generate images for blog post and compress the pictures and convert it to webp
-- [Google Spreadsheet](https://docs.google.com/spreadsheets/): was used to make the database scheme for the site.
+- [Google Spreadsheet](https://docs.google.com/spreadsheets/) - was used to make the database scheme for the site.
-- [Google Slides](https://docs.google.com/presentation/): was used to draw database relationship entity diagram.
+- [Google Slides](https://docs.google.com/presentation/) - was used to draw database relationship entity diagram.
+- [Google Drawio](https://app.diagrams.net/) - was used to draw Flowchart

 # Testing